-BARNARD COLLEGE 2015-2016
+BARNARD COLLEGE 2017

 This report is a part of the College's efforts to provide you with information on security procedures, services, and resources available on our campus, and especially to remind you of the need to cooperate in crime prevention.
+This document was prepared for publication on October 1, 2018.
 Additional detailed information is available in the Barnard Student Handbook and in the various College offices and departments to which it is relevant.